 – improvisation-based workout

-now that I finished my PhD I will finally make time to develop a series of thematic seminars that combine practical and theoretical inputs and explorations with the participants.
+These are thematic seminars that combine practical and theoretical inputs and explorations with the participants.
+Themes are

 I keep developing the hybrid format of lecture performance.